akostrik/CPP_module_42/README.md

 ## explicit

-# Floating-point approximation to real numbers
+# Approximation to real numbers
 * **Accuracy** how close a measurement is to the true value
+* **Precision** how much information you have about a quantity

+## Floating-point approximation

-* **Precision** how much information you have about a quantity Represents subsets of real numbers using an integer with a fixed precision (significand), scaled by an integer exponent of a fixed base.
+Represents subsets of real numbers using an integer with a fixed precision (significand), scaled by an integer exponent of a fixed base.
 Similar in concept to scientific notation.

 https://www.cprogramming.com/tutorial/floating_point/understanding_floating_point.html